niklasHagner/mma-rankings/README.md

 * `/fighter-profiles?name="Jon Jones"` - get fighter profile (and ufc record) for specific athlete
 * `/fighter-profile?name=` - default response; get the top 4 ufc fighter profiles from the latest ufc events

-## Status
+## Project history

-The scraper started with code from 2018 when the scraper used `cheerio` to scrape ufc.com

-Switched the main scraper  to using`puppeteer` and mma-stats.com in 2020
+Started in 2018 with a react-frontend and a cheerio-scraper that scraped ufc.com from internetarchive Later ufc.com was completely rebuilt and their rankings became unusable.

+In 2020 I rewrote the scraper in puppeteer, and scraped mma-stats.com.
+Since the website was not interactive I also replaced react in favor of plain html & js, which made simplified hosting.